 • Excessive engine or machinery noise/vibration

-Accidents caused by these common circumstances on a ferry can result in serious injuries, such as broken bones, crush injuries, and head, neck, shoulder, back, or brain injuries.
-If you were injured while working on a ferry, it is best to first report the injury and seek medical care.
+Accidents caused by these common circumstances on ferries can result in serious injuries, such as crush injuries, broken bones, and head, neck, shoulder, back, or brain injuries.
+If you were injured while working on a ferry, you should begin by reporting the injury and seeking medical care.
 Then, you should contact an experienced maritime attorney to discover the recovery options available to you as an injured ferry worker.

 Back to top